The future of AI agents looks a lot like 2010.

 Retrospective

 The next SDLC primitive I’m working on is the retro.
-Two experiments, both still rough:
+Two experiments in progress:

 Where this is going

-The thing that strikes me most about this setup is how familiar it feels.
 Backlog, stories, acceptance criteria, roles, reviews.
-We’ve been doing this for thirty years.
+We’ve been doing this for fifteen years.
 AI agents didn’t invent a new way of working — they just gave us a new team to manage.

 That’s the bet I’m making: the patterns from SDLC transfer, and the closer we follow them, the better agent-driven development gets.
 The overhead disappears.
 The discipline doesn’t.